-Our Policy lays out strict requirements for handling personal data pertaining to customers, prospects, business partners and employees.
-It meets the requirements of the General Data Protection Regulation (GDPR), EU-US Privacy Shield framework, US-Swiss Safe Harbor and ensures compliance with the applicable principles of national and international data protection laws.
+Our Policy lays out strict requirements for handling personal data pertaining to customers, prospects, vendors/suppliers, and employees.
+It meets the requirements of the General Data Protection Regulation (GDPR) and ensures compliance with the applicable principles of national and international data protection laws.
 The policy sets a globally applicable data protection and security standard for our company and regulates the sharing of information between our business units, subsidiaries, and affiliates.

-As part of the overall compliance effort, and particularly as part of the participation in the EU-US Privacy Shield, we are committed to complying with the Privacy Principles pertaining to (1) Notice, (2) Data Integrity and Purpose Limitation, (3) Choice, (4) Security, (5) Access, (6) Accountability for Onward Transfer, and (7) Recourse, Enforcement and Liability.
-A detailed explanation of these Principles can be found on the EU-US Privacy Shield website at https://www.privacyshield.gov and our compliance with the EU-US Privacy Shield can be found below (Please see Section 10).
+As part of the overall compliance effort we are committed to complying with the Privacy Principles pertaining to (1) Notice, (2) Data Integrity and Purpose Limitation, (3) Choice, (4) Security, (5) Access, (6) Accountability for Onward Transfer, and (7) Recourse, Enforcement and Liability.

 9. GDPR Compliance

 When we act as Data Controller: If we process your personal information in our capacity as a data controller, the following applies:

 We collect, use, and share your personal information where we are satisfied that we have an appropriate legal basis to do this.
 This may be because: